 Treats Are Meant to Be Enjoyed

-While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I am also encouraging women to focus on mindful eating and moderation.
+While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I encourage women to focus on mindful eating and moderation.

 Ice cream toppings are great, but they’re not always great for us.

-Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also proving additional dietary fiber, vitamin C, and omega-3 fatty acids from the chia seeds.
-This tasty topping also helps to increase your consumption of fruits and seeds.
+Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also providing additional dietary fiber, vitamin C, and omega-3 fatty acids.

 - In a medium saucepan over medium heat combine the berries, water, honey, lemon juice, and pumpkin pie spice.
 Stir well and bring to a boil.